EdDaWord/Angular2vsReactRedux/README.md

   },
   fetchedPeople: {
     isFetching: false,          // For showing a spinner
-    didInvalidate: false,       // to show that data is stale
     lastUpdated: 1439478405547, // time which the API was called
     peopleIds: [ 1, 2, 3 ]
   }